-- Information gurus guardians of information quality and ensuring that users have access to information from the most trusted sources. - Business managers knowing how to deliver appropriate information services (either from in-house or by outsourcing) to meet the needs of the users. - Teachers/trainers to ensure that the users (and colleagues) know how to access relevant sources of information. - Information advocates serving as the information "champion" for the organisation to influence management and ensuring that everyone in the organisation remains competitive by having the information and tools they need to make decisions faster. - System designers to develop and design appropriate systems for the delivery of information to their users in an appropriate manner.
+- Information gurus guardians of information quality and ensuring that users have access to information from the most trusted sources. - Teachers/trainers to ensure that the users (and colleagues) know how to access relevant sources of information. - Information advocates serving as the information "champion" for the organisation to influence management and ensuring that everyone in the organisation remains competitive by having the information and tools they need to make decisions faster. - c/o System designers to develop and design appropriate systems for the delivery of information to their users in an appropriate manner.

-Biddiscombe13 assessed information professionals as being those people who manage the conveyance, organisation and dissemination of information to an identifiable group of users in a professional capacity.
+Biddiscombe assessed information professionals as being those people who manage the conveyance, organisation and dissemination of information to an identifiable group of users in a professional capacity.
 These people comprise librarians, computer professionals and web developers.
 Biddiscombe notes the following tasks for information professionals as:

-- W Understand the needs of users and endeavour to meet them. - Manage servers. - % Populate and evaluate websites. - % Select, organise and manage print and electronic collections. - ★ Provide network support both physical and social.
+- ✗ Understand the needs of users and endeavour to meet them.

+- ✗ Manage servers.

+- ✗ Manage e-mail and print accounts.

+- $\gg$ Populate and evaluate websites.

+- Select, organise and manage print and electronic collections.

+- % Offer training and guidance.

+- R Provide network support both physical and social.